vaccine-schedules · · 1 min read

 Custom Vaccination Plans

 Take control of your child’s health with a Custom Vaccination Plan tailored to your values.
-Instead of following the full CDC schedule, create a safer plan that aligns with your informed choices.
+Instead of following the full CDC schedule, create a safer well-visit that aligns with your informed choices.